INSANEzou/INSANEzou./README.md

 # INSANEzou.
 what i can do
-she leave , but me.
+/nshe leave , but me.